 Andrew Tyson, piano

 Hailed by BBC Radio 3 as “a real poet of the piano,” Andrew Tyson is emerging as a distinctive and important new musical voice.
 His busy 2016-2017 season brings him recital and concerto performances around the globe, in the United Kingdom, Switzerland, Germany, France, Croatia, Russia, and throughout Australia in a duo recital tour with violinist Benjamin Beilman in the Music Viva Festival.
 Highlights of his solo recitals abroad include Wigmore Hall, Lucerne Piano Festival, Beethovenfest in Bonn, International Music Festival of Colmar, and the Dubrovnik Festival.
-He also appears as soloist with the Bern Symphony Orchestra, the Royal Philharmonic Orchestra of Liège, and NDR Radiophilharmonie in Hannover.
-Mr. Tyson appears in the U.S. at Carnegie’s Weill Recital Hall, as winner of Juilliard’s prestigious Leo B. Ruiz Memorial Recital, as well as at Lincoln Center’s Mostly Mozart Festival, Merkin Concert Hall, the Artist Series Concerts of Sarasota, SILL Music Mondays, FPC Concerts, and as soloist with the Louisville Orchestra and the Owensboro Symphony.
+He also appears as soloist with the Bern Symphony Orchestra, and the Royal Philharmonic Orchestra of Liège.
+Mr. Tyson appears in the U.S. at Carnegie’s Weill Recital Hall and NDR Hanover Concert Hall, as winner of Juilliard’s prestigious Leo B. Ruiz Memorial Recital, as well as at Lincoln Center’s Mostly Mozart Festival, Merkin Concert Hall, the Artist Series Concerts of Sarasota, SILL Music Mondays, FPC Concerts, and as soloist with the Louisville Orchestra and the Owensboro Symphony.

 Recipient of a 2013 Avery Fisher Career Grant, Mr. Tyson is Laureate of the 2013 Queen Elisabeth Competition and captured First Prize at the 2015 Géza Anda Competition in Zürich, where was also awarded the Mozart and Audience Prizes.
 He subsequently appeared throughout Russia with the Moscow Virtuosi Chamber Orchestra with Vladamir Spivakov.
 Mr. Tyson has also appeared with the National Orchestra of Belgium under Marin Alsop, the Orchestre Royal de Chambre de Wallonie, the Orchestra of St. Luke’s at Alice Tully Hall, the Las Vegas Philharmonic, the North Carolina Symphony, the Colorado Symphony, the Omaha Symphony, the Hilton Head Symphony Orchestra, and the Edmonton Symphony Orchestra.